 That means that when I stay at the Fairmont, I’ll be entitled to little things like early check-in, late checkout, a welcome drink, and a welcome gift (although no complimentary breakfast, unfortunately).

-Alternatively, you may also earn instant Accor Gold status by signing up for the Ibis Business Card, which costs €90 ($139) for the year.
+Alternatively, you can also earn instant Accor Gold status by signing up for the Ibis Business Card, which costs €90 ($139) for the year.

 It’s up to you whether this €90 expense is worthwhile for the potential of a suite upgrade and other Gold benefits.
 If you have several Fairmont stays lined up under the second-night-free promotion, it may be worth the money to secure a little bit of preferential treatment across all your stays.

-Fairmont’s very generous Stay Close promotion has returned for a Winter 2020 edition, offering a “buy one, get one free” deal on some of their best properties in Canada and the US until April 30, 2021.
+Fairmont’s very generous Stay Close promotion has returned for a 2021 edition, offering a “buy one, get one free” deal on some of their best properties in Canada and the US until June 30, 2021.